 Art admission requires an art portfolio review to be considered for a scholarship and/or placement in advanced courses.
 The deadline to submit portfolio for scholarship consideration is February 15 (summer or fall entry)/November 15 (spring entry).
 Portfolios received after this date will be considered for placement only.
 Professor Millie Falcaro is happy to discuss the process with you.

 Dance admission requires an audition to be considered for the program.
 Applicants should carefully review the audition process.
 Students must submit a 5”x7” photo of themselves in tendu a la seconde or first arabesque en l’air, as well as a completed Dance Application.
 The department will contact select students to schedule an audition.
-Emily Peters can assist you with any questions.
+Contact the Dance Department at 212-517-0610 or at firstname.lastname@example.org with any questions.

 These programs require an audition for consideration for admission.
 Review the audition process and complete the Online Interview/Audition Form as early as possible to schedule an audition.
 December 1 is the recommended priority deadline, but we will continue to accept audition requests throughout the winter.
 If an audition date is full, we will place your name on a wait list or may you may request an alternate date.
-Emily Peters can assist you with any questions.
+Contact the Theatre Department at 212-774-0767 or at email@example.com with any questions.

 Program for Academic Access